-❤️ It’s such a busy time of year!
+❤️ It’s such a busy season!
 But don’t worry — just relax and pick one or two items below to enrich your schedule.
 With that, your weekly lessons are done!

 🎵 🎄 🎅 DECEMBER is Holiday Music Month in the River Houses and throughout the month (all the way until Twelfth Night, actually) we’re sharing an assortment of seasonal favorites — classical and modern, sacred and secular, serious and silly — along with a collection of educational notes to help you teach little musical lessons all along the way.
 Check our home page regularly to see them as they appear!